ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

 To view the contents of version 2.22, from the running image, type `default_versions.sh`.

-The {{site.data.keyword.cloud_notm}} command-line interface (CLI) provides code risk analysis commands.
+The {{site.data.keyword.cloud_notm}} CLI provides code risk analysis commands.
 You can use the {{site.data.keyword.cloud_notm}} CLI to analyze your code for vulnerabilities and compliance with certain rules.
 Code Risk Analyzer is available in all {{site.data.keyword.cloud_notm}} regions where toolchains are supported.
 For more information about Code Risk Analyzer, see [Code Risk Analyzer plug-in](/docs/code-risk-analyzer-cli-plugin).
 {: tip}

 This image updated its version of node.js to the current LTS version 16.17.0.
-If you need to use another node.js version, you can use `nvm install v<node version>` at the beginning of your script.
+If you need to use a different version of node.js, use `nvm install v<node version>` at the beginning of your script.
 {: tip}

 This image includes the following tools: